zachhannum/the-word-of-iron/manuscript/chapter_10.md

 Marcus felt as if he was abandoning everything as he always did.
 But that was what he did, was it not?
 Run?
 First Sen, his village, his kinsmen.
 And now his country.
 At the first chance he got, he ran from his problems when they became too big for him.
 In this case, though, did he have a choice?
 If what Mara said was true—if she was right about the role they had to play in all of this, then just maybe he was where he was supposed to be.
 He hoped he wasn’t being played for a fool and falling into bad habits.

+With everything that had happened since he left Fastaar’s war camp, Marcus couldn’t have just walked away.
+Something told him that whatever this was—Vanen, Annet, Mara, the Scathe—was important.
+The Empire *had* arrived rather suddenly at Valla.
+No Antuzan ships on the horizon, or whispers from Ilrian spies that war was brewing.
+No, Mara must have been right on that account.
+The Scathe pulled the strings of the Empire from the dark, and were somehow helping them wage war against Ilris.
+A shudder ran through Marcus at the thought.
+His mind raced through the possibilities of what they might be after.
+It seemed likely they were tied to this religion—Odeth, he thought they called it.
+Perhaps they just wanted to destroy heretics.
+But why Ilris?
+Why not Dei, or Gyim?
+They were much easier targets than Ilris, who was at least shielded by the narrow sea.
+He did not know.

 Their new guide took them deep into the wood north of Senna, outside of any road or well-traveled path.
 It was early morning, yet the sun barely pierced the thick canopy of the trees.
 It felt more like a perpetual twilight, and Marcus couldn’t help but imagine that they were in another world entirely.
 A muffled quiet lay across the wilderness, as if all manner of creature, even insects stayed clear of the area.

 Hawthorne led the way through the dense undergrowth without pause or so much as a look back.
 Surprisingly, Viggo and Rykker had barely said a word since leaving the city.
 This came as a shock to Marcus—they seemed to always have an opinion on everything.
 Perhaps the fear of the unknown, of what awaited, gave them pause.
 Or perhaps they were simply too fixated on their own thoughts.
 On the things they had learned these past few days.
 He certainly was.